pingcap/docs/stale-read.md

 ## Usages

-TiDB provides the methods of performing Stale Read at the statement level and the session level as follows:
+TiDB provides the methods of performing Stale Read at the statement level, the session level and the global level as follows:

 - Statement level
     - Specifying an exact point in time (**recommended**): If you need TiDB to read data that is globally consistent from a specific point in time without violating the isolation level, you can specify the corresponding timestamp of that point in time in the query statement.
 For detailed usage, see [`AS OF TIMESTAMP` clause](/as-of-timestamp.md#syntax).